RunLLM/gitbook/integrations/container-registries/ecr.md

 ## When to use it

-If your operator has complex requirements involving both Python and non-Python dependencies, you may want to package all of your dependencies into a custom Docker image.
+If your operator has complex requirements, such as involving both Python and non-Python dependencies, you may want to package all of your dependencies into a custom Docker image.
 You can then use the ECR resource to pull your custom image and use it to run your operator.